 About the Academy

-On behalf of Sheriff Joseph Cryan, I am pleased to announce that the Union County Sheriff’s Office will be directing our 9th annual Youth Police Academy Program from July 10, 2017 through July 28, 2017.
-The program is open to currently enrolled students in grades 7th-8th (July 10– July 14) and 9th-12th (July 17–July 28).
+On behalf of Sheriff Peter Corvelli, I am pleased to announce that the Union County Sheriff’s Office will be presenting our 11th annual Youth Police Academy Program July 9, 2018 through July 27, 2018.
+The program is open to currently enrolled students in grades 7th-8th (July 9– July 13) and 9th-12th (July 16–July 27).
 Any student in grades 7th-12th in Union County may apply.

-- The goal of the program is to familiarize youth with the role of a Police Officer.
+- The goal of the program is to familiarize students with the role of a Police Officer.

 - It will introduce participants to a hands-on experience of a wide variety of law enforcement functions as well as the various types of emergency services and the training that is required.